Skip to main content

 On the inpatient service, fellows oversee a multidisciplinary team including residents, medical students, pharmacists, dietitians, social workers and case managers in the management of all inpatients.
 Fellows provide inpatient consultation services along with faculty.
 Fellows participate in all inpatient and consult endoscopies during these months.

-Outpatient GI clinic and endoscopy suite: 1 month
+Outpatient GI clinic and endoscopy suite: one month

 Fellows participate in endoscopies throughout the year, with one month early in fellowship is dedicated to building endoscopic skills and learning outpatient GI.